Streampunk/dynamorse-deprecated/README.md

     dynamorse

-To run a local install (Linux/Mac/cygwin flavor):
+To run a local install (Linux/Mac/cygwin flavor): __CHECK THIS__

     $(npm bin)/dynamorse

 Connect to the user interface via a web browser.
-By default, the UI runs on port `8000`, so use [http://localhost:8000/].
-The NMOS Node API runs on port `3001` be default, so connect in another tab with [http://localhost:3001/x-nmos/node/v1.0/].
+By default, the UI runs on port `8000`, so use http://localhost:8000/red.
+The NMOS Node API runs on port `3001` be default, so connect in another tab with http://localhost:3001/x-nmos/node/v1.0/.
 Alternatively, connect over HTTP from a another browser.

 The choice of available nodes is provided down the left-hand-side.
 Each node is self-describing - click on it and it describes what it is and how to configure it in the info panel on the right-hand-side.
 Drag nodes out into the central flow designer panel and link them together by joining output ports to input ports.